 Regular.
 An annual \$1,000 deposit is made on the first day of each year.

 Rollover, Transfer, or Conversion.
-A one-time \$1,000 deposit made on the first day of the first year. is
+A one-time \$1,000 deposit is made on the first day of the first year.
+5

-Your Age on Your Birth Date in Contribution Year
+Your A ge on Your Birth Date in Contribution Year

-Investment Instrument
+Investr ment Instrument

 Length of Time Deposit

-Rate of Interest %
+Rate o f Interest %

-Compounding Method
+Compo ounding Method